-Figure 13: Dissolved organic carbon plotted against specific UV absorbance at 254 nm, showing greater aromaticity (more humic-like organic matter) in wet season samples.
+Figure 13: Dissolved organic carbon (DOC) plotted against specific UV absorbance at 254 nm (SUVA254), showing greater aromaticity (more humic-like organic matter) in wet season samples corresponding to higher SUVA values.

 Discussion

+What are you thinking about including in the discussion section?
+This is usually comparisons to published studies and/or things that are more speculative (e.g., for which you have fewer data points, but some interesting aspects can be discussed.

 Conclusions and future directions